-- The risk appetite is set on Board of Directors level by the Investment & Risk Committee and is expressed as Swiss Solvency Test (SST) ratio limit for Swiss Life Group and for Swiss Life AG; - -This risk appetite is cascaded down through unit specific SST ratio limits (which ensure in aggregate adherence to the SST ratio limit for Swiss Life AG) set by the Group Risk Committee and specific risk capital and exposure limits for units set by the Asset & Liability Committee (ALCO); - For credit risk, rating-dependent exposure limits avoid concentration risk of counterparties; - Monitoring is performed through two key reports on both unit and consolidated level.
-As part of the ALCO process, additional local constraints (such as Solvency II, tied asset coverage, etc.) are monitored and managed locally; - Within the asset managers division, additional limits (including monitoring) are established to operationalise ALCO limits and to therefore ensure adherence to the ALCO and ultimately - SST limits.
+- -The risk appetite is set on Board of Directors level by the Investment & Risk Committee and is expressed as Swiss Solvency Test (SST) ratio limit for Swiss Life Group and for Swiss Life AG; - -This risk appetite is cascaded down through unit specific SST ratio limits (which ensure in aggregate adherence to the SST ratio limit for Swiss Life AG) set by the Group Risk Committee and specific risk capital and exposure limits for units set by the Asset & Liability Committee (ALCO); - -In 2018, the Board of Directors of the Company set the risk appetite on local level by introducing a Solvency II ratio limit; - -For credit risk, rating-dependent exposure limits avoid concentration risk of counterparties;

+- -Monitoring is performed through two key reports on both unit and consolidated level.
+As part of the ALCO process, additional local constraints (such as Solvency II, tied asset coverage, etc.) are monitored and managed locally; - Within the asset managers division, additional limits (including monitoring) are established to operationalise ALCO limits and to therefore ensure adherence to the ALCO and - ultimately -SST limits.